Dastardi/CS3500/README.md

 GUI View
 - The GUI is the primary way for a player to interact with a game of Reversi via Java Swing.
 - It consists of a Panel within a Frame, which the player can click and interact with.
-Hexagonal tiles are arranged according to a specified board size and tile radius, and discs can be placed within tiles.
+Tiles are arranged according to a specified board size and tile radius, and discs can be placed within tiles.
 - To interact with the board, players use their mouse to select and deselect tiles and their keyboard to move in selected tiles, pass, and quit the game.

 Textual View